syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timeline/align.md

 # Alignment in ##Platform_Name## Timeline control

-The `align` property in the Timeline control determines how item content is positioned relative to each other within the timeline.
-The available values are `Before`, `After`, `Alternate` and `AlternateReverse`.
+You can display the Timeline content `Before`, `After`, `Alternate` and `AlternateReverse` by using the `align`property.
+The oppositeContent will be displayed parallel to the content when configured in the `TimelineItemModel`.

 ## Before

-The `Before` alignment places item content at the top and opposite content at the bottom in `horizontal` orientation whereas in `vertical`, it positions content to the left and opposite content to the right.
+In `Before` alignment, for `horizontal` orientation the item content is placed at the top and oppositeContent at the bottom whereas in `vertical`, the content to the left and oppositeContent to the right.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/Timeline/item-configuration/separator/tagHelper %}
+{% include code-snippet/timeline/align/before/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="Separator.cs" %}
-{% include code-snippet/Timeline/item-configuration/separator/separator.cs %}
+{% include code-snippet/timeline/align/before/before.cs %}
 {% endhighlight %}
 {% endtabs %}